Lawson Crouse Game Preview: Coyotes vs. Sabres

 Crouse Stats vs. the Sabres

-- On the defensive side, the Sabres are conceding 93 total goals (3.3 per game) which ranks 25th in the league.
+- The Sabres have conceded 102 goals in total (3.3 per game), which ranks 27th in the league in goals allowed.

 |2023-2024 Season